MartinT (8957) - Montreal, Quebec, - SEP 24, 2012

-Tropical fruit in the citrus range adorn this Honey Saison’s floral honey character, as wheat and relative dryness increase the refreshment factor.
+Tropical fruit in the citrus range adorn this Honey Saison’s floral honey character, as wheat and lactobacillus move into a relative dryness, increase the refreshment factor.

 Further Personal Perceptions :

--A veil of foam covers the misty blond.
+-A veil of foam covers the misty orangey blond.

 -Cereal character is redolent of wheat and even oat, at times.